PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-03-02 3:30PM AEST - Added Sis Loves Me (a TeemSkeet site) functional but can be refined.
 - 2019-03-01 7:30AM CST - Bugfix for VRBangers
 - 2019-02-28 4:30PM CST - Added BlackValleyGirls (a TeamSkeet site) and multiple bugfixes
 - 2019-02-27 10:00AM CST - Added Amateur Allure and Swallow Salon